What is the process to apply for entrance into the theatre program as a first year student or transfer student?

 Can theatre students double major?

-There are certainly students who double major.
-As noted above, it is not difficult to pursue a double major with a BA degree.
+Yes.
+It is not difficult to pursue a double major with a BA degree.
 However, students in BFA programs may find it difficult to manage two full majors and complete both degrees in the normal four-year time span because of the sequential nature of the acting training and potential conflicts with required courses in their second major.
 While not impossible, it is not recommended that BFA students double major.
 BFA students who choose to double major may incur additional tuition fees and/or additional time beyond four years to complete both degrees.
 If you want to pursue a double major, please consult the Chair of Theatre to discuss this.

 Can non-majors be in Department shows?